-Nunavut Arctic College is the only post-secondary institution in the territory and offers a range of degree, diploma and certificate programs in areas such as language and culture, business, fine arts and the environment.
-It also offers apprenticeship, trades and adult basic education programs.
+Nunavut Arctic College is the only post-secondary institution in the territory and offers degree, diploma and certificate programs in areas such as language and culture, business, fine arts and the environment.
+The college also offers apprenticeship, trades and adult basic education programs.

-The college has five campuses: Nunatta in Iqaluit, Kivalliq in Rankin Inlet, Kitikmeot in Cambridge Bay, the Innovation and Research Institute—spread across five communities—and Piqqusilirivvik, a new Inuit cultural learning facility in Clyde River, with satellite locations in Baker Lake and Igloolik.
+The college has satellite campuses and centres across the territory to ensure access for students.
+The main schools are Nunatta in Iqaluit, Kivalliq in Rankin Inlet, and Kitikmeot in Cambridge Bay, along with the Innovation and Research Institute in Iqaluit, the Sanatuliqsarvik Trades Training Centre in Rankin Inlet, and the Piqqusilirivvik Cultural School in Clyde River.
 Piqqusilirivvik offers courses in drum dancing, throat singing, cabin building, child rearing and other aspects of traditional culture and knowledge.
-The college also has a learning centre in each of Nunavut’s 25 communities.
+There are also community learning centres in 22 other communities.

 The Kivalliq campus is home to the Sanatuliqsarvik Trades Training Centre, the territory’s leading trades training facility.
 The centre offers classrooms, a computer lab, four workshops and a library.
-Students residences are available on three campuses, with space for both individuals and families.
+Student residences are available on three campuses and have space for both individuals and families.

 |Size of school||Residence offerings|